If your questions are not answered below, please don’t hesitate to contact us!

 What are the travel dates for the MTreks?

-MTreks will happen in the second half of August 2018.
-The exact dates for 2018 MTreks will be released in early 2018.
+2019 MTreks will take place between August 16 and August 26.
 Individual trips may vary slightly in the departure and return dates.

 What if I need to join a trek a few days late or leave a few days early?